wp-plugins/heyyou/readme.txt

 * admin: media: if not hys_attach media size, use default thumbnail (as wp defaults "full" cause sloooooow)
 * when editing a *heyyou* post, the order gets fucked
 * turn off auto-save on posts
-* Make dashboard widget not manditory -- maybe a custom text one
+* Make dashboard widget not mandatory -- maybe a custom text one
-* Dashboard widgets (Side) not sticking in hys_settings -- && google analytics mising
+* Dashboard widgets (Side) not sticking in hys_settings -- && google analytics missing
-* quick edit deleteing attachments issue - see if persist
+* quick edit deleting attachments issue - see if persist
 * double uncategorizing happening
 * all metaboxes (in pages) randomly showing up?
 * hys_client's navigation is missing... only dash and profile..
 * $_GET['post_type'] == 'page'
-* a way to disable johnathans attachments plugin
+* a way to disable attachments plugin
 * change ie 6 warning, remove shauna
 * don't disable I/O when inactive
-* trim() on *heyyou* meta fields ** MAY CAUSE ISSUES TO EXSISTING
+* trim() on *heyyou* meta fields ** MAY CAUSE ISSUES TO EXISTING
 * showhide_inline
 * if (!empty($cat_format[0]) && $cat_format[0] != 'Array')
-* editable location of default tinymce.css & favicon.ico ** MAY CAUSE ISSUES
+* editable location of default TinyMCE.css & favicon.ico ** MAY CAUSE ISSUES
 * *heyyou* not putting it's /js/js.js file into site....?
-* in meta type drop down, added "Ritch Blurb" for tinymce isntead of just textarea
+* in meta type drop down, added "Ritch Blurb" for TinyMCE instead of just textarea
 * admin: media: when in pop-up media library, css has been fucked, titles below thumb instead of to-right-of

 = 0.0.8 =